Gold-for-Oil: 11 OMCs fail to reduce prices on first consignment

-The situation, he said had been a setback on the policy intended to improve supply of the commodity, positively influence price change, and shore up exchange reserve of the country.
+The situation, he said had been a setback on the policy intended to improve the supply of the commodity, positively influence price change, and shore up the exchange reserve of the country.

 “National Petroleum Authority (NPA) has to be very rigorous in ensuring that the framework that will be published to govern the pricing of the product is a strong framework.

-Speaking in an interview with the Ghana News Agency (GNA), Duncan Amoah, the Executive Secretary of the Chamber of Petroleum Consumers Ghana (COPEC), said it was encouraging to have more than 50 per cent of OMC reducing their prices under the policy.
+Speaking in an interview with the Ghana News Agency (GNA), Mr Duncan Amoah, the Executive Secretary of the Chamber of Petroleum Consumers Ghana (COPEC), said it was encouraging to have more than 50 percent of OMC reducing their prices under the policy.

-That, he said, would require a constant supply of the commodity on the market to meet the demands.

 “You must be focused and know that 41 000 metric tonnes might not do the trick.
-So, If I am bringing 41, another cargo must come at 60, must come at 70, to be able to contain the market demand."
+So, If I am bringing 41, another cargo must come at 60, and must come at 70, to be able to contain the market demand.

 “If you are going to throw a little in the ocean and expect a ripple effect, you might not get it,” he said.

-Mr Amoah urged the Bank to Ghana (BOG) to focus on addressing the volatility of the Cedi by, “using the gold to back the Cedi so that it can have certain semblance of stability for trading”.
+Mr Amoah urged the Bank to Ghana (BOG) to focus on addressing the volatility of the Cedi by, “using the gold to back the Cedi so that it can have a certain semblance of stability for trading.

 Mr Alex Mould, a former Chief Executive Officer (CEO) of the Ghana National Petroleum Corporation (GNPC), said the Gold-for-Oil policy was a smokescreen by some players to enter and control the oil import and gold export market using government apparatus.